-4 Using Traces to Feed Simulations
+4 Using traces to feed simulations

-We now describe how (extended) trace files can be used to provide realistic communication workloads to simulators of interconnection networks.
-We make the following assumptions:
+In this section we describe how trace files can be used to provide realistic communication workloads to simulators of interconnection networks.
+In this discussion, we make these assumptions:

-- If we simulate a network with N nodes, the trace includes information about exactly N communicating processes; that is, there is a one-to-one relationship between application processes and network-attached nodes.
-For simplicity, we place processes into the nodes in consecutive order, that is, process n goes to node n. - Simulators deal with the exchange of packets.
-Applications generate/consume messages of variable sizes, which need to be split into fixed or variable-sized packets (depending on the network technology).
-We discuss message interchanges as if the network delivered them directly, although implicitly we are considering message segmentation into fixed-size packets at origin, as well as message reassembly at destination.
+- Extended trace files are available. - If we simulate a network with n nodes, the trace includes information about exactly n communicating processes; that is, there is a one-to-one relationship between application processes and network-attached nodes.
+For simplicity, we place processes into the nodes in consecutive order, that is, process n goes to node n.

+Simulators deal with the interchange of packets.
+Applications generate/consume messages of variable sizes, which need to be split into fixed or variable-sized packets.
+We discuss message interchanges as if the network delivered them directly, although implicitly we are considering message segmentation (into fixed-size packets) at origin, as well as message reassembly at destination.